sginzel/stempl/README.md

     - Pizza
     - Salad
 ````
-Strings and Numbers will result in text boxes, select_file and select_dir will provide file and folder selections, if the default value is an array a combobox will be displayed.
+Strings and numbers will result in text boxes, select_file and select_dir will provide file and folder selections, if the default value is an array a combobox will be displayed.

 #### Known issues
 When using dialogs the GUI is not always destroyed properly and only closes after the application terminates.